software-students-fall2023/3-python-package-exercise-ayr/README.md

 - Direct to the directory bstpackage
 - Run the program: `python3 __main__.py`.
 - Exit the virtual environment: `exit`.

+# How to build the project
+- Using the command `Python3 -m build`

 ## How to run unit tests

-Simple example unit tests are included within the `tests` directory.
+1.Simple example unit tests are included within the `tests` directory.
 To run these tests...
-Install pytest in a virtual environment.
+2. Install pytest in a virtual environment.
-Run the tests from the main project directory: `python3 -m pytest`.
+3. Run the tests from the main project directory: `python3 -m pytest`.
-Tests should never fail.
+4. Tests should never fail.
 Any failed tests indicate that the production code is behaving differently from the behavior the tests expect.

 ## Group Members